GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

 ### Conditional line-of-code breakpoints {: #conditional-loc }

 Use a conditional line-of-code breakpoint when you know the exact region of code that you need to investigate, but you want to pause only when some other condition is true.
+This can help you catch edge cases with variables.

 To set a conditional line-of-code breakpoint: